“I think it’s best if I do all the talking,” My‑re said to Vomarian and the archmage Havelock, who stood flanking her.

 “No, I will not be part of that sorceress’s schemes.
 You would do well to abandon this folly.
 She has a duplicitous and reckless nature for others.
 Her lies, half-truths, and plans within plans make a spider web appear simple.”

-“Mother please.
+“Mother, please.
 I implore you.”

 “What are you saying?”
-Vomarian Fae asked.
+Vomarian asked.

-“I said the tea’s good!”
-My-re snapped in the Alastarian dialect.
+“I said the tea’s good,” My‑re snapped in the Alastarian dialect.

-Arenna stood forcefully.
-“I said no My-re.”
+A’renna stood forcefully.
+“I said no My‑re.”

-There was a pause for several heartbeats.
+They paused for several heartbeats.

 “She’s not Rirorni.”